refena/refena/riverpie/README.md

 ref.dispose(myProvider);
 ```

-This can be called in a `StatefulWidget`'s `dispose` method because `ref.dispose` does not trigger a rebuild.
+This can be called in a `StatefulWidget`'s `dispose` method and is safe to do so because `ref.dispose` does not trigger a rebuild.

 ```dart
 class MyPage extends StatefulWidget {